The Lion and the Rose

 October 30, 2020

 The most haunted place in Asheville is said to be Helen’s Bridge.
 The bridge was constructed of quarried stone in 1909 to provide access to Zealandia mansion.
 A woman named Helen had lived at or near the mansion with her daughter.
 Her daughter died in a fire and Helen could not deal with the pain of losing her beloved daughter.
 Helen hung herself from the bridge.
-Legend says that she appears when her name is called and many people have reported that their car will not start when they go to leave the area or have experienced looming car issues after having visited Helen’s bridge.
+Legend says that she appears when her name is called.
+Many people have reported that their car will not start when they go to leave the area or have experienced looming car issues after having visited Helen’s bridge.

 There has also supposedly been a great amount of paranormal activity around this bridge and other dark and creepy apparitions have been seen.
-Some have described monster-like figures hiding in the dense brush and some have even reported physical experiences such as scratches and slaps.
+Some have described monster-like figures hiding in the dense brush.
+And some have even reported physical experiences such as scratches and slaps.

 About a mile away from our inn, you will find Highland Hospital and possibly Zelda Fitzgerald’s ghost.
 On March 10, 1948, a fire had broken out in the kitchen area of the Highland Hospital.
 That day Zelda Fitzgerald was scheduled to undergo an electroshock therapy treatment and was locked in her room.
 Flames quickly spread throughout the entire building and the fire escapes were completely destroyed.
 Sadly, nine women including Zelda Fitzgerald died in the fire.
 Zelda was known for taking frequent walks during her stays at Highland Hospital and it is said that her spirit still wanders around the property.